Additional rights and responsibilities can be found under Academic Policies.

 Students may register concerns in a variety of ways ranging from informal conversations, formal appeals, to feedback on evaluation surveys.
 If a student wants to register a formal complaint it must be submitted in writing, by fax, or by email (the official communication medium at the Mount).
 Written formal complaints should describe the issue or concern and must include the student's name, signature, and date.
-Formal complaints should be submitted to the Vice President for Academic Affairs (VPAA), the Vice President for Student Affairs, or the President, who will determine if further action is necessary.
+Formal complaints should be submitted to the Provost, the Vice President for Student Affairs, or the President, who will determine if further action is necessary.

 Legal Penalty for Tampering with Education Records